sara-nl/griddocs/source/Pages/FAQ.rst

 .. _change-cert-pwd:

-How can I change my grid certificate password?
+How can I change my Grid certificate password?
 ==============================================

 Before you create a new private key file with a new password, we recommend you to make a backup of the old userkey.pem file.

-To change your grid certificate password, type:
+To change your Grid certificate password, type:

 .. code-block:: bash